image-js/image-js-docs/docs/Tutorials/Applying transform function on images.md

 - $$(x', y',z')$$ is the output coordinate
 - $$A$$ is the affine transformation matrix

+It is worth mentioning that we will be working with 2D coordinates, so $$z$$ will be 1 in most cases.

 :::note

 ### Example of matrix multiplication